HK tycoon Jimmy Lai arrested under security law, bearing out 'worst fears'

 Hong Kong media tycoon Jimmy Lai became the highest-profile person arrested under a new national security law on Monday, detained over suspected collusion with foreign forces as around 200 police searched the offices of his Apple Daily newspaper.

-Lai, 71, has been one of the most prominent democracy activists in the Chinese-ruled city and an ardent critic of Beijing, which imposed the sweeping new law on Hong Kong on June 30, drawing condemnation from Western countries.
+Mainland-born Lai, who was smuggled into Hong Kong on a fishing boat when he was a penniless 12-year-old, has been one of the most prominent democracy activists in the Chinese-ruled city and an ardent critic of Beijing.
 His arrest comes amid Beijing's crackdown against pro-democracy opposition in the city and further stokes concerns about media and other freedoms promised to the former British colony when it returned to China in 1997.
+China imposed the sweeping new security law on Hong Kong on June 30, drawing condemnation from Western countries.

 "Business as usual," he said.
 The security law punishes anything China considers subversion, secession, terrorism, and collusion with foreign forces with up to life in prison.
 Critics say it crushes freedoms, while supporters say it will bring stability after prolonged pro-democracy protests last year.

-Lai had been a frequent visitor to Washington, where he has met officials, including Secretary of State Mike Pompeo, to rally support for Hong Kong democracy, prompting Beijing to label him a "traitor".
-Hong Kong police said they had arrested seven men, aged between 39 and 72, on suspicion of breaching the new security law, without naming them, adding that further arrests were possible.
+Lai, 71, had been a frequent visitor to Washington, where he has met officials, including Secretary of State Mike Pompeo, to rally support for Hong Kong democracy, prompting Beijing to label him a "traitor".
+Hong Kong police said they had arrested "at least" nine men, aged between 23 and 72, without naming them, adding that further arrests were possible.

+Suspected offenses included "collusion with a foreign country/external elements to endanger national security, conspiracy to defraud" and others, the police said.
+Apple Daily, which posted on its Facebook page a Livestream of police officers roaming through its newsroom and rifling through files, reported that Lai had been taken from his home early on Monday.

 Before Monday, 15 people, including teenagers, had been arrested under the new law, which has seen activists disbanding their organizations or fleeing the city.
 The United States on Friday imposed sanctions on Hong Kong leader Carrie Lam and other officials, drawing mockery and condemnation from Beijing.

 The arrest reflects that Hong Kong "wasn't intimidated" by sanctions, Global Times editor Hu Xijin said in a tweet.
 Global Times is published by China's official Communist Party newspaper People's Daily.
-(Additional reporting by Jessie Pang, Yanni Chow, Carol Mang, Noah Sin, Donny Kwok, Clare Jim and Marius Zaharia in Hong Kong and Yimou Lee in Taipei; Writing by Marius Zaharia Editing by Shri Navaratnam, Lincoln Feast and Gerry Doyle)
+(Additional reporting by Jessie Pang, Yanni Chow, Carol Mang, Noah Sin, Donny Kwok, Clare Jim and Marius Zaharia in Hong Kong and Yimou Lee in Taipei; Writing by Marius Zaharia; Editing by Gerry Doyle and Raju Gopalakrishnan)

 ALSO READ